willyd/caffe-builder/README.md

 * Sometimes a download will fail.
 This seems to happen only for archives downloaded from sourceforge.
 Executing cmake (or clicking the Configure button in CMake-Gui) usually solves the problems.
 * Even though LMDB builds successfully it does not work and hence the related Caffe tests will fail.
 This most likely related to this: https://groups.google.com/forum/#!topic/caffe-users/0RKsTTYRGpQ
 * For some reasons the implementation of usleep on Windows does not stop the cuda threads and four Caffe tests fail.
+* When Caffe-Builder builds boost it may output errors to the Error List Window in Visual Studio.
+You can safely ignore the following errors:
+    * Error	334	error C1189: #error :  "Not SPARC"
+    * Error	333	error C1189: #error :  "Not PPC"
+    * Error	332	error C1189: #error :  "Not MIPS1"
+    * Error	331	error C1189: #error :  "Not ARM"
+    * Error	335	error C1083: Cannot open include file: 'unicode/uversion.h': No such file or directory